-Misdemeanor charges often have the reputation of being petty, non-serious crimes and this may actually be true when compared to more serious charges, but Beaver County misdemeanor charges attorneys know that misdemeanor charges are in fact, serious and misdemeanor convictions do have long term consequences.
+Misdemeanor charges often have the reputation of being petty, non-serious crimes and this may actually be true when compared to more serious charges, but misdemeanor charges attorneys know that misdemeanor charges are in fact, serious and misdemeanor convictions do have long term consequences.
 When it comes to levels of seriousness, misdemeanors are more serious than summary offenses such as disorderly conduct or loitering, but are not as serious as felony charges.
 Regardless of seriousness, a misdemeanor charge is a criminal charge that may lead to a criminal conviction.

 Misdemeanor convictions may result in probation, fines, court ordered programs, and jail.
 Beyond that, there are other consequences such as harm to reputation, reduced college prospects, job limitations, and family embarrassment.
-Misdemeanor convictions should not be taken lightly and should be handled by a criminal defense attorney for a better chance at a favorable outcome and to see that the defendant’s rights are protected.
+Misdemeanor convictions should not be taken lightly and should be handled by a criminal defense lawyer for a better chance at a favorable outcome and to see that the defendant’s rights are protected.

 1st, 2nd, and 3rd degree misdemeanors

 There are three degrees of misdemeanors in Pennsylvania with 1st degree being the most serious and 3rd degree the least serious.
-See below for a brief description of the each degree.
+See below for a brief description of each degree.

 1st Degree misdemeanor